openresty/lua-nginx-module/README.markdown

 **context:** *rewrite_by_lua*, access_by_lua*, content_by_lua**

 Emit arguments concatenated to the HTTP client (as response body).
-If response headers have not been sent yet, this function will first send the headers out, and then output the body data.
+If response headers have not been sent, this function will send headers out first and then output body data.

-Lua `nil` value will result in outputing `"nil"`, and Lua boolean values will emit literal `"true"` or `"false"`, accordingly.
+Lua `nil` values will output string `"nil"` and Lua boolean values will output literal strings `"true"` and `"false"` respectively.

-Also, nested arrays of strings are also allowed.
-The elements in the arrays will be sent one by one.
-For example
+Nested arrays of strings are permitted and the elements in the arrays will be sent one by one:

     local table = {